sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 # Machine Learning Engineer Nanodegree
 ## Stock Price Predictor
 Sandeep Paulraj
-January 7th, 2018
+January 8th, 2018

 ## I. Definition

 ### Project Overview

 Investing in stocks has been a way to grow wealth for a very long time.
-This has been done for well over a century and as more and more countries/societies are developing, each country has its own stocks markets where securities are listed and investors can invest there money.
-The fundamental reason why people invest in stocks is to participate in the company's growth.
+This has been done for well over a century and as more and more countries/societies are developing, each country has its own stock markets where securities are listed and investors can invest their money.
+The fundamental reason why people invest in stocks is to participate in a company's growth.
 If the company grows and makes money, the stock price will rise.
 The investor might then get regular dividends and can also sell his/her shares and make a profit if the selling price is greater than the investment.
 Afcourse, it is also possible to lose money.

 We live in an interconencted world with an over abundance of data and we can see a large numbers of fields and industries where machine learning is being used to make informed decisions.
 The stock market is also one such field/entity where there is a plethora of data and this data can be used to make buy/sell decisions.
 Machine learning algorithms are already being used by investment banks and hedge funds and these are getting more and more complex.

-In this project i will leverage publicly available historical stock price data from yahoo finance in my models.
+In this project I will leverage publicly available historical stock price data from yahoo finance in my models.

 Some papers which discuss machine learning techniques are sited below.